bbauska/Coursera-Bootstrap/readme.md

 These days in web development world, we often hear people mentioning the terms responsive design and mobile first approach.

-Let\'s try and understand what is meant by these terms, and how they affect the way you design your websites and your web applications.
+Let&apos;s try and understand what is meant by these terms, and how they affect the way you design your websites and your web applications.

 Your obvious question is going to be why consider responsive design?

-To help us understand this, let\'s consider how people access websites these days?
+To help us understand this, let&apos;s consider how people access websites these days?
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!-------------------------------- 35. why responsive design (65) -------------------------------->